 Wedding Cake Topper – How to Make Your Own!

-A few years ago, when I got married, I knew I wanted to make my wedding cake topper.
+When I married a few years ago, I knew I wanted to make my wedding cake topper.
 The reason, Jermie and I wanted a Spiderman and Mary Jane topper.
 We could never find the right action figures, so the only option was to make them or buy them from Etsy.
 I chose to make my own!
 But as I was putting ideas together, I thought about all the other DIY brides; and figured this could be something that could lend itself to a great tutorial!

 A fun way to make something unique and fresh!